 10. Pub crawling at night in Seville

 Nightlife in Seville is chaotic.
 With bars and clubs open until the morning, Seville earns its reputation as a great party destination.
-Also, drinks are not expensive at the bars, so it’s really budget-friendly.
+Also, drinks are not expensive at the bars, so it’s budget-friendly.

-Located in the Old Town of Seville, Toc Hostel Sevilla offers great service with comfortable bed and clean room.
+Located in the Old Town of Seville, Toc Hostel Sevilla offers excellent service with a comfortable bed and clean room.
 You can wake up naturally with the sun over the cathedral, church bells, and chirping birds.
 One plus reason to stay at Toc Hostel is their common area and lovely bar at this hostel.
 The staffs are friendly, helpful and care about the customers.